eea/volto-eea-design-system/website/docs/md_components/blockquote_components/usage_markdown.md

 - limit the quote to no longer than 80 characters
 - use the image variant to add a portrait of the quoted person

-### Don'ts
+### Dont's

-- do not apply more than 2 blockquotes components in the webpage
+- do not apply more than two blockquotes components on the webpage
 - for the image variant, do not use a photoshopped composition of images

 ### When to use